peassuncao/morholt/README.md

 # morholt
-Appengine CRUD with maps, endpoints for Android (at this point specific to archaeology, but it´s close to general).
+Appengine CRUD with maps, administration, endpoints for Android (at this point specific to an archaeology project, but it´s close to general).
+See the wiki.